-The financial statements were authorised for issue by the Board of Directors on 9th July 2023 b Basis of measurement c Functional and presentation currency d Use of estimates and judgement
+The financial statements were authorised for issue by the Board of Directors on 2nd April 2024.

+b Basis of measurement

 The financial statements have been prepared under the historical cost concept as modified by the revaluation of property, plant and equipment.